Andrés Santos

-Andrés del Campo Santos (born 19 January 1980) is a Spanish retired footballer who played as an attacking midfielder.
+Andrés del Campo Santos (born 19 January 1980) is a Spanish former footballer who played as an attacking midfielder.

 He amassed Segunda División totals of 180 matches and 24 goals during six seasons, in representation of three clubs.

 Football career

 Santos was born in Madrid.
 An unsuccessful graduate of Real Madrid, he went on to play his first professional years in the third division, first with Hércules CF then with UE Lleida.

 In the summer of 2007, after two second level seasons with the Catalans, with relegation in 2006, Santos moved to CD Tenerife on a two-year contract.
 However, after a successful season individually, he left the Canary Islands, staying in that tier with Elche CF.